Opera Garnier: A Sign of its Time

 Opening in 1875 after 15 years of construction plagued by such monumental setbacks as the discovery of an underground lake beneath its future foundations, the 1870-71 Franco-Prussian War and Siege of Paris, the Paris Commune and ultimate fall of France’s second Empire, and an 1873 fire, the Opéra Garnier finally became what its creator had intended: a place for fun and fêtes and fantasy among the world’s super rich.
 The building was part palace, part temple, part administrative center; a space where money was the new king, the new power, the new god.

-The spectacle began, not as the curtain fell, but much earlier as you climbed the steps and entered the vast and richly decorated multiple foyers, each one grander and more exquisitely ornamented than the one before.
+The spectacle began, not as the curtain was raised, but much earlier as you climbed the steps and entered the vast and richly decorated multiple foyers, each one grander and more exquisitely ornamented than the one before.
 You would mount the grand staircase of multi-colored marbles harvested from the four corners of the former Empire, awed by its smooth touch and curving, continuous lines.
 You would stop at one of the first-floor balconies to catch your breath and to look down upon the other patrons as they looked up at you, each one canvassing the room for who had the most dazzling partner and which one wore the most extravagant gown.
 Eventually, you would all brush elbows in the sumptuous Grand Foyer, its splendor rivaled only by that of the Galérie des Glaces, the Hall of Mirrors, at Versailles.
 You might take a turn on the outdoor terrace to exhibit to the crowd below what they were not and would likely never be part of.
 Men knew then who needed to tip their hat to whom, and who need not touch his hat at all.
 And once all the hat-tipping and gown-ogling and deal-making was done, you would repair to your subscribed loge – the more centrally located, the more expensive, of course – to dine with your private party as the curtain dropped and the less important of the two spectacles, the stage presentation, began.